nguyenkhoi6394/Time_Series_Forecasting/Jet Rail Time Series Forecasting.md

 # INTRODUCTION

+This is a data science competition held by Analytics Vidhya for anyone wanting to predict the future using time series methods.

 Unicorn startup fund is considering making an investment in a new form of transportation - JetRail.
 JetRail uses Jet propulsion technology to run rails and move people at a high speed!
 While JetRail has mastered the technology and they hold the patent for their product, the investment would only make sense, if they can get more than 1 Million monthly users with in next 18 months.

 I need to help Unicorn ventures with the decision.
 They usually invest in B2C start-ups less than 4 years old looking for pre-series A funding.
 In order to help Unicorn Ventures in their decision, I need to forecast the traffic on JetRail for the next 7 months.